chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 En Passant

-Because of the fact that a pawn can move two squares on its first turn, there is a special rule called en passant which allows the opponent’s pawn AS IF it had moved only one.
+Because of the fact that a pawn can move two squares on its first turn, there is a special rule called en passant which allows the opponent's pawn AS IF it had moved only one.
 Consider the following picture.
-The black pawn just moved two squares from it’s starting position.
-The blue square is where the white pawn can move to and capture the pawn “in passing” (which is what “en passant” means in french).
+The black pawn just moved two squares from it's starting position.
+The blue square is where the white pawn can move to and capture the pawn "in passing" (which is what "en passant" means in french).

 ![Chess_en_passant.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_en_passant.png)

 The idea is that the pawn would have captured the pawn while it was moving through that square.
 This is to compensate for the limitations of a turn based game.
-Don’t worry though, this rule only applies to pawns and only on the turn immediately after a pawn has moved two squares last turn.
+Don't worry though, this rule only applies to pawns and only on the turn immediately after a pawn has moved two squares last turn.

 Castling